-Loans and receivables
+(i) Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Subsequent to initial recognition, loans and receivables, including trade, bills and other receivables and bank balances and cash, are carried at amortised cost using the effective interest method, less any identified impairment losses (see accounting policy on impairment of financial assets below).
+Subsequent to initial recognition, loans and receivables, including trade, bills and other receivables and bank balances and cash, are carried at amortised cost using the effective interest method, less any identified impairment.